Marc Terenzi: Non-musical works

 In 2001, while still in Natural, Terenzi provided the singing voice for US version of The Simpsons character Nelson in the episode "New Kids on the Blecch".

 While on musical break, Terenzi was a member of Team Napster in Stefan Raab's Stock Car Crash Challenge at the Arena AufSchalke.

 In 2007, Terenzi announced he would be working on a project called "Terenzi Horror Nights" which took place every weekend in October at Europa-Park in Rust, Germany.
 The idea was to bring the American idea of Halloween to Germany.
 Terenzi's band performed as well.
 Terenzi Horror Nights was slated make a return in 2008, 2009, 2010, 2011, and 2012.

 In January 2017, he became a contestant in the German television version of Ich bin ein Star – Holt mich hier raus! (the German version of I'm a Celebrity...Get Me Out of Here!) and won it.

-Private life
+Personal life

 Terenzi's first child, Tyler Marc Terenzi, was born on February 2, 2004.
 Terenzi and Connor married the same month.
-The couple later had a vow renewal in July 2005 as part of their reality show Sarah and Marc in Love.
+The couple later renewed their vows in July 2005 as part of their reality show Sarah and Marc in Love.
 Connor gave birth to the couple's second child, Summer Antonia Soraya, on June 23, 2006.
-Summer was born with a heart defect, although surgery later corrected this.

 In November 2008, the couple announced their separation to the Bild tabloid newspaper.

-In July 2015, his son Brady Ocean Terenzi was born.

-Terenzi is engaged to German presenter Verena Kerth.
+He has a daughter born in 2011 and a son born in 2015.